bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 This table is assumed to have similar characteristics as the canonical names table:

 - a preamble to ignore
-- a header row, but here we are looking for the columns `""synonym"` and `"taxon"`
+- a header row, but here we are looking for the columns `"synonym"` and `"taxon"`
 - tab-separated records

 With these assumptions, the loading is then executed as: